greenhost/certbot-haproxy/README.rst

 .. _Greenhost: https://greenhost.net

-Please read the installation instructions on how to configure HAProxy.
+This plugin does not configure HAProxy for you, because HAProxy configurations can can vary a great deal.
+Please read the installation instructions on how to configure HAProxy for use with the plugin.
+If you have a good idea on how we can implement automatic HAProxy configuration, you are welcome to create a merge request or an issue.

 Installing: Requirements
 ------------------------